How to Use Mineral Spirits to Clean Wood: A Comprehensive Guide

 What should I do if mineral spirits leave a residue on the wood?

-Yes, if you notice a residue, wipe the surface with a clean cloth dampened with mineral spirits to remove any remaining film.
+If you see a residue, wipe the surface with a clean cloth dampened with mineral spirits to eliminate any leftover film.